osheanlee/osheanlee.github.io/content/blog/2-PAs.md

   _Forest loss incurred from 1950s up to present.
 Source: [Coral Triangle Conservancy, Inc.](http://ree.ph/loss-of-biodiversity)_
 </center>

+Alarming, right?
+So what should we do?
+But before answering that, let us look at some (juicy) opensource data that we got from the web!

 ## Protected Areas: One of the Nation's Way to #ChooseTheEarth